thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 **How**

-+   We are working with domain modeling experts, from ISO and OGC standards organizations to define a _sharable glossary _schema format.
++   We are working with domain modeling experts, from ISO and OGC standards organizations to define a _shareable glossary _schema format.
-+   This will extend to establishing a defacto web service API.
++   This will extend to establishing a de facto web service API.
 +   We need to reconcile different sentence structure guidance for writing glossary definitions.

 **Further information**